weni-ai/chats-engine/README.md

 | python manage.py migrate | Run migrations when changing models
 | python manage.py runserver | Run the project at localhost:8000

+We use swagger to document the REST api, access localhost:8000 to get the api documentation.
+The Websockets api still need to be documented.

 ## ENVIROMENT VARIABLES
 You can set environment variables in your OS or write on .env file.